Aminuxer/DM-Crypt-Helper-Scripts/README.md

   - A: No. You cannot create passphrase for convert jpeg-file to FS-image by AES =) It's fantastic.
 But you must have backups in any case.

-Q: How to mount container in another mount point, for example, in path under /tmp, /home or other path ?
+* How to mount container in another mount point, for example, in path under /tmp, /home or other path ?
-A: Use third parameter: `$ sudo /opt/_dmc.sh /var/tmp/fs1.bin start /tmp/mountpoint`
+  - Use third parameter: `$ sudo /opt/_dmc.sh /var/tmp/fs1.bin start /tmp/mountpoint`

-Q: I have container without volume label.
+* I have container without volume label.
 How it important ?
-A: Not important.
+  - Not important.
 Containers with unlabeled fs will mount to path like /run/media/Disk_NoLABEL__fs1.bin and only with parameter start.
 Mount container, see device name by df and change label for /dev/mapper/fs1.bin by e2label or similar tool.

-Q: Can i mount some different copies of same container ?
+* Can i mount some different copies of same container ?
-A: Bad idea.
+  - Bad idea.
 This script rely to unique names or containers and internal FS labels.